Many-Body Rashba Spin-Orbit Interaction and Exciton Spin Relaxation in Atomically Thin Semiconductor Structures: Excitonic Rashba Hamiltonian

 which closely resembles the Hamiltonian describing the Rashba interaction on interlayer excitons derived in Ref.~\cite{mittenzwey2025ultrafast}.
-In contrast to our many-body description in this work, however, the Rashba interaction in Ref.~\cite{mittenzwey2025ultrafast} originates from a Hartree-limit.
+In contrast to our many-body density-independent description in Eq.~\eqref{eq:RashbaHamiltonianIntrinsicExciton}, however, the Rashba interaction in Ref.~\cite{mittenzwey2025ultrafast} originates from a density-dependent Hartree-limit.
+The latter should naturally emerge from Eq.~\eqref{eq:RashbaHamiltonianManyBody}, if we also included higher-order contributions in the expansion in electron-hole pairs in App.~\ref{app:excitonic_hamiltonian}.
 In Eq.~\eqref{eq:RashbaHamiltonianIntrinsicExciton}, $\hat P^{(\dagger)}\vphantom{P}_{\mu,\mathbf Q}^{\xi,\xi^{\prime},s,s^{\prime}}$ are the excitonic annihilation (creation) operators, $\mu$ is the excitonic quantum number and $\mathbf Q$ is the center-of-mass momentum.
 Regarding the index pairs of valley $\xi,\xi^{\prime}$ and spin $s,s^{\prime}$, the first index always belongs to the hole and the second to the electron.

 The many-particle Rashba Hamiltonian in Eq.~\eqref{eq:RashbaHamiltonianIntrinsicExciton} encodes single hole spin-flip processes between spin-bright A and spin-dark B excitons, cf.\ Fig.~\ref{fig:ElectronHoleSpinCoupling1} and between spin-dark A and spin-bright B excitons, cf.\ Fig.~\ref{fig:ElectronHoleSpinCoupling2}, as well as single electron spin flip processes between spin-bright A and spin-dark A excitons, cf.\ Fig.~\ref{fig:ElectronHoleSpinCoupling3}, and between spin-bright B and spin-dark B excitons, cf.\ Fig.~\ref{fig:ElectronHoleSpinCoupling4}.
 Note, that, in Fig.~\ref{fig:ElectronHoleSpinCoupling}, we only depict the Rashba intravalley spin-flip processes for intravalley excitons at the $K$ valley with \mbox{$\xi=\xi^{\prime} = K$}, while intravalley spin-flip processes are equally possible for intravalley excitons at the $K^{\prime}$ valley with \mbox{$\xi=\xi^{\prime}=K^{\prime}$} or for any intervalley configuration with \mbox{$\xi\neq\xi^{\prime}$}, e.g., for \mbox{$\xi=K$} and \mbox{$\xi^{\prime}=K^{\prime}$}.